Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Model settings

 \subsection{Wealth process}

-At time 0, the individual at age $x$ starts to manage portfolio until the first time of the death time $T_x$ and the family's time horizon $T$.
+At time 0, the individual at age $x$ starts to manage a portfolio until the first time of the death time $T_x$ and the family's time horizon $T$.
 Denoted the retirement time as $T_R$.
-Before death time $T_x$ and the retirement time $T_R<T$, the individual receives a stochastic non-negative income $Y_t$ generated by $Z_t$.
+Before death time $T_x$ and the retirement time $T_R<T$, the individual receives a stochastic non-negative income $Y_t$ generated by the $n$-dimensional Brownian motion $Z_t$.

 Define the trading strategy $(\alpha, \theta)$ under the price coefficients $\mathcal{P}(r, \mu, \sigma)$, where $\alpha$ and $\theta_k$ represent the money amounts invested at time $t$ in the bond and $k-$th risky asset, respectively.
 A trading strategy is called admissible if